learnk8s/learnk8s.io/src/persistent-connections/content.md

 Now that you're familiar with how Services work let's have a look at more exciting scenarios.

-## Keeping it alive
+## Long-lived don't scale out of the box in Kubernetes

-With every request started from the front-end to the backend, a new HTTP connection is opened and closed.
+With every HTTP request started from the front-end to the backend, a new TCP connection is opened and closed.

-If you front-end makes 100 requests per second to the backend, 100 different HTTP connections are opened and closed in that second.
+If you front-end makes 100 HTTP requests per second to the backend, 100 different TCP connections are opened and closed in that second.

-You can improve the latency and save resources if you open a connection and reuse it for any subsequent requests.
+You can improve the latency and save resources if you open a TCP connection and reuse it for any subsequent HTTP requests.

 The HTTP protocol has a featured called HTTP keep-alive, or HTTP connection reuse that uses a single TCP connection to send and receive multiple HTTP requests and responses.